-COVID-19 has compelled organizations around the world to implement urgent changes, including redeploying workers into new roles.
+COVID-19 compelled organizations around the world to implement urgent changes, including redeploying workers into new roles.
 But no matter how urgently a change is needed, designing and implementing solutions without understanding the people they impact will ultimately diminish their desire to adopt and use those solutions, which is essential to your success.
-During times of crisis, empathy helps you balance the technical and people sides of change while gaining valuable insights about impacted people and their personal struggles.
+Empathy helps you balance the technical and people sides of change while gaining valuable insights about impacted people and their personal struggles.

 Empathy is the ability to understand what another person is experiencing―to try to see the issues from their unique perspective.
 Unlike sympathy, empathy is about trying to feel what others are feeling.

-Given the extreme nature of the COVID-19 pandemic, it’s easy to see why empathy is so important right now.
+The extreme nature of the COVID-19 pandemic makes it easy to see why empathy is so important.
 Aside from risks associated with the illness itself, people are concerned about the well-being of loved ones, the effects of social isolation, a volatile economy, and an uncertain future.
-Ongoing change was already becoming the norm in organizations, but it has suddenly become an overpowering force in our personal lives.
+Ongoing change was already becoming the norm in organizations, but it has become an overpowering force in our personal lives.
 And the impacts have a profound effect on an individual’s Desire to adopt a critical change like moving to a new job role.

 Empathy mapping is a collaborative visualization technique used to better understand people (or users or customers) to create a shared understanding of their needs and aid in decision making.
 A foundational step in the discipline of design thinking, empathy mapping enables you to put yourself in the shoes of the people for whom you are designing the solution.
 The idea is that immersing yourself directly into their experience will evoke empathy for those people.

 Empathy maps are a quick way to “get inside a person’s head.”
 Each quadrant of the map represents the individual or group and how they relate to a particular change.
 Working through each quadrant helps you connect with the individual or group, distill critical information, and promote widespread understanding.